Quickback Docs

 ScenarioRecommendation

-Truly global data (app config, public templates)exception: true in separate resource
+Truly global data (app config, public job templates)exception: true in separate resource

 "Public within org" but still org-isolatedOwnership scope + permissive access rules

-User can toggle their own data public/privateOwnership scope + visibility field + access conditions
+Recruiter can toggle job postings public/privateOwnership scope + visibility field + access conditions

 On this page